 Based upon IMNM EIS RODs, Mark-31 target stabilization (December 12, 1995 ROD) was completed in March 1997, and dissolution of SRS Mark-16 and Mark-22 HEU SNF (February 8, 1996 ROD) began in July 1997.
 The HEU SNF is being dissolved in the H-Canyon consistent with past practice.
 The resulting enriched uranium solutions are now transferred to the enriched uranium storage tank in the H-Area A-Line facility for temporary storage.
-Miscellaneous aluminum-clad targets and fuels will also be dissolved, and the resulting solutions will be transferred to the Waste Tank Farm.
-The eventual vitrification of radioactive material will occur in the Defense Waste Processing Facility.
+Miscellaneous aluminum-clad targets and fuels will also be dissolved, and the resultant solutions containing HEU may be blended down and be transferred to the TVA, similar to the existing HEU solution and solutions resulting from dissolution of the Mk-16/22 spent fuel.
+The remainder will be transferred to the Tank Waste Farm.